goldin2008/Note/mlsd.md

 The following figure shows some key components that are critical for enabling online learning.
 We need a mechanism that generates the latest training examples via an online joiner.
 Our training data generator will take these examples and generate the right feature set for them.
 The model trainer will then receive these new examples to refresh the model using stochastic gradient descent.
 This forms a tightly closed loop where changes in the feature distribution or model output can be detected, learned on, and improved in short successions.
 Note that the refresh of the model doesn’t have to be instantaneous, and we can do it in same batches at a certain frequency, e.g., every 30 mins, 60 mins etc.

 5. `Offline model building and evaluation`
+`Model recalibration`
+Negative downsampling can accelerate training while enabling us to learn from both positive and negative examples.
+However, our predicted model output will now be in the downsampling space.
+For instance, consider that if our engagement rate is 5% and we select only 10% negative samples, our average predicted engagement rate will be near 50%.
+Auction uses this predicted rate to determine order and pricing; therefore it’s critical that we recalibrate our score before sending them to auction.
+The recalibration can be done using: q = p/(p+(1-p)/w)
+Here,
+q is the re-calibrated prediction score, p is the prediction in downsampling space, and w is the negative downsampling rate.

 6. `Online model execution and evaluation`
 7. `Model Debugging and Testing`